photoprism/photoprism-docs/docs/getting-started/index.md

 what needs testing, and which feature requests are going to be implemented next.

 Please give ideas you like a thumbs-up, so that we know what is most popular.
-Ideas backed by one or more eligible [sponsors](../funding.md) will be prioritized as well.
+Ideas backed by silver and gold [sponsors](../funding.md) will be prioritized as well.

 ## System Requirements ##